owncloud/ocis/services/proxy/README.md

 To enable automatic user provisioning, the following environment variables must be set for the proxy service:

+* `PROXY_AUTOPROVISION_ACCOUNTS`\
-* `PROXY_AUTOPROVISION_ACCOUNTS`: Set to `true` to enable automatic user provisioning.
+Set to `true` to enable automatic user provisioning.
+* `PROXY_AUTOPROVISION_CLAIM_USERNAME`\
-* `PROXY_AUTOPROVISION_CLAIM_USERNAME`: The name of an OIDC claim whose value should be used as the username for the autoprovsioned user in ownCloud Infinite Scale.
+The name of an OIDC claim whose value should be used as the username for the autoprovsioned user in ownCloud Infinite Scale.
 Defaults to `preferred_username`.
-Can also be set to e.g.
-  `sub` to guarantee a unique and stable username.
+Can also be set to e.g. `sub` to guarantee a unique and stable username.
+* `PROXY_AUTOPROVISION_CLAIM_EMAIL`\
-* `PROXY_AUTOPROVISION_CLAIM_EMAIL`: The name of an OIDC claim whose value should be used for the `mail` attribute of the autoprovisioned user in ownCloud Infinite Scale.
+The name of an OIDC claim whose value should be used for the `mail` attribute of the autoprovisioned user in ownCloud Infinite Scale.
 Defaults to `email`.
+* `PROXY_AUTOPROVISION_CLAIM_DISPLAYNAME`\
-* `PROXY_AUTOPROVISION_CLAIM_DISPLAYNAME`: The name of an OIDC claim whose value should be used for the `displayname` attribute of the autoprovisioned user in ownCloud Infinite Scale.
+The name of an OIDC claim whose value should be used for the `displayname` attribute of the autoprovisioned user in ownCloud Infinite Scale.
 Defaults to `name`.
+* `PROXY_AUTOPROVISION_CLAIM_GROUPS`\
-* `PROXY_AUTOPROVISION_CLAIM_GROUPS`: The name of an OIDC claim whose value should be used to maintain a user's group membership.
+The name of an OIDC claim whose value should be used to maintain a user's group membership.
 The claim value should contain a list of group names the user should be a member of.
 Defaults to `groups`.
+* `PROXY_USER_OIDC_CLAIM`\
-* `PROXY_USER_OIDC_CLAIM`: When resolving and authenticated OIDC user, the value of this claims is used to lookup the user in the users service.
+When resolving and authenticated OIDC user, the value of this claims is used to lookup the user in the users service.
 For auto provisioning setups this usually is the same claims as set via `PROXY_AUTOPROVISION_CLAIM_USERNAME`.
+* `PROXY_USER_CS3_CLAIM`\
-* `PROXY_USER_CS3_CLAIM`: This is the name of the user attribute in ocis that is used to lookup the user by the value of the `PROXY_USER_OIDC_CLAIM`.
+This is the name of the user attribute in ocis that is used to lookup the user by the value of the `PROXY_USER_OIDC_CLAIM`.
 For auto provisioning setups this usually needs to be set to `username`.

-### How it works
+### How it Works

-When a user logs into ownCloud Infinite Scale for the first time, the proxy checks if that user already exists by querying the `users` service for users where the attribute set in `PROXY_USER_CS3_CLAIM` matches the value of the OIDC claim configure in `PROXY_USER_OIDC_CLAIM`.
+When a user logs into ownCloud Infinite Scale for the first time, the proxy checks if that user already exists.
+This is done by querying the `users` service for users, where the attribute set in `PROXY_USER_CS3_CLAIM` matches the value of the OIDC claim configured in `PROXY_USER_OIDC_CLAIM`.

 If the users does not exist, the proxy will create a new user via the `graph` service using the claim values configured in